TOOLKIT TABLE OF CONTENTS

 Garden-Enhanced Nutrition Education, Western Growers Fdn.

-The Western Growers Foundation’s Collective School Garden Network has developed an extensive list of resources that link nutrition education to school gardens.
+The Collective School Garden Network has developed an extensive list of resources that link nutrition education to school gardens.
 Many resources here are used in California school gardens and were developed by the California Department of Education.

 Take a Field Trip